belmix/zclassic-swing-wallet-ui/docs/Readme-Windows.md

    java -jar ZClassicSwingWalletUI.jar
    ```
    You may instead just use Windows the file manager and double-click on the `ZClassicSwingWalletUI.jar`.
-   This will start the ZCash GUI wallet.
+   This will start the ZClassic GUI wallet.

 ### Donations accepted
 This project is non-commercial in nature and developed by volunteers.
 If you find the GUI
 Wallet useful, please consider making a donation for its further development.
 Your contribution matters!
 Donations
-are accepted at ZCash T address:
+are accepted at ZClassic Z address:
 ```
 zcaTKUNkohUgYj3C5bTapCKRk7JZapPfvCUj7GGBUWuBikx4sWEs5KSyd93b9jnjJnbDxnApyXyfeG482iJ5HzoC7cz6oob
 ```